SMURF: Scalable method for unsupervised reconstruction of flow in 4D flow MRI: Conclusion

 SMURF has four key contributions.
 First, it uses MLP-based representations of fields, enabling super-resolution of segmented geometries and reconstructed velocity fields.
 Second, it integrates geometry and velocity in a single measurement model, allowing simultaneous segmentation and reconstruction from magnitude data, velocity data, or both.
 Third, it employs subsampling to handle large, high-dimensional datasets without sacrificing computational efficiency.
 Finally, it operates in an unsupervised manner, removing the need for expert annotations and reducing potential sources of error.

 We test SMURF on synthetic, \textit{in vitro}, and \textit{in vivo} data.
 In synthetic data, SMURF recovers velocities in high-noise conditions and maintains sub-voxel segmentation accuracy, outperforming or matching existing methods.
 In the \textit{in vitro} experiment, SMURF aligns reconstructed velocities with theoretical profiles, reduces velocity errors compared to raw measurements, and recovers underlying flow structures.
 In \textit{in vivo} data, SMURF isolates anatomical anomalies and decreases velocity divergence residuals, supporting the assessment of patient-specific 4D flow measurement.
+Future work will extend flow validation by benchmarking against independent in vitro flow references, e.g., volumetric particle tracking velocimetry with stochastic tracking~\cite{hao2023unbalanced,hao2024unbalanced, singh2025new}.

 In conclusion, the key contributions enable SMURF to advance data-driven diagnostics without expert labels, performing simultaneous segmentation and velocity reconstruction within a single framework while handling high-dimensional data.
 By doing this, SMURF provides a reliable approach to enhancing the diagnostic utility of 4D flow MRI in clinical settings.